matthias1232/Plex-Playlist-to-TV-Stream/README.md

 # Plex Playlists to 24x7 TV Channel in Kodi + TVHeadend
-Your Plex Playlists are your real TV Channels including an EPG.
+Your Plex Playlists are your real TV Channels with EPG.

 All entries will be looped and repeated infinite.
 An EPG is included, everything is compatible with TVHeadend and Kodi.